foodys/foodys-app/README.md

 # foodys-app

 ## About
-deployed prototype for foodys, an online recipes sharing community
+deployed prototype for foodys, an online community for food lovers to search and share their recipes.

 https://foodys-app.herokuapp.com/